kyma-project/community/docs/guidelines/releases-guidelines/03-kyma-cli-release-process.md

        ```
       It creates a PR to [Homebrew/homebrew-core](https://github.com/Homebrew/homebrew-core) that contains the version update changes to the kyma-cli formula.
       If all checks in this PR are passed, the rest is handled by Homebrew maintainers.
-      - If some tests failed, identify the root cause first, if it's not due to bugs, simply close this PR and re-run the above `brew bump-formula-pr` command with `--force` mode.
+      If some tests fail, identify the root cause.
+      If it's not due to bugs, simply close your PR and re-run the previous `brew bump-formula-pr` command with `--force` mode.
         - In case you got `fatal: a branch named 'bump-kyma-cli-{RELEASE_VERSION}' already exists`, please delete this local branch.
         - In case you got `Error: You need to bump this formula manually since the new URL and old URL are both: https://github.com/kyma-project/cli/archive/{RELEASE_VERSION}.tar.gz`, please restore the change in you local repo.
         - The local repo is under `/usr/local/Homebrew/Library/Taps/homebrew/homebrew-core`(Intel) or `/opt/homebrew/Library/Taps/homebrew/homebrew-core`(Apple Silicon)